-Zip up this folder and email it to me by midnight, Tuesday, February 28, 2012.
+Zip up this folder and email it to Dr. D. by midnight, Friday, October 11, 2013.

 This is a very short deadline since you need to get feedback from your client.
 You should send a draft to your client as soon as possible to give them enough time to provide meaningful feedback that you can incorporate into your draft.